JeyRunner/tuda-typst-templates/example_tudapub.typ

 === Math in Latex
-This is possible with the packge #link("https://github.com/mitex-rs/mitex")[mitex]:
+This is possible with the package #link("https://github.com/mitex-rs/mitex")[mitex]:
-You can include the package in the beginning of your document via
+You can include the package at the beginning of your document via
 //```typst
 #raw(lang: "typst", "#import \"@preview/mitex:0.1.0\": *")
 //```